orditeck/2ndbrain/Improvements to Cheap Publish.md

 created: 2023-02-12
 modified: 2023-02-26
 ---
-I started using Obsidian a few weeks ago and loved it right away.
+I started using Obsidian in early 2023 and loved it right away.
 I then contemplated the idea of publishing online.
 I had a blog in the past but it felt different.
 Obsidian felt like that was it.

 I took a look at the official [Publish](https://obsidian.md/publish) service from Obsidian but as a fellow Home Lab-er, there is no way I'd pay to host a personal website.
 I'd rather spend countless hours hacking something.